 Fertility benefits are becoming a must-have for retention and recruitment

 “The legal industry is starting to offer more sophisticated and customizable benefits,” said Hannah Lincecum, Senior HR Manager at Reed Smith.
 The company introduced fertility benefits in 2022.
-“Our employees let us know what they wanted.
-If we didn't have that push from employees and conversations where they can tell us what is important to them, we might not have begun this endeavor.”
+“Our employees had let us know what they wanted.
+If we didn't have that push from employees, and them saying this is important, we might not have begun this endeavor.”

 If you’re hesitant because you feel the industry hasn’t fully embraced fertility benefits, it’s important to understand that employees are paying attention and will begin to ask them soon enough, especially as they see peers at other firms receiving support.
 In addition to listening to employee requests, HR teams should also regularly check in with Employee Resource Groups (ERGs) for insights on what benefits are missing from their current offerings.
 Employees don’t always feel comfortable bringing up sensitive requests directly to HR but may feel more comfortable discussing what they need with peers in an ERG.